-Care experienced Parents
+- Care experienced Parents

-(Parents with additional learning needs
+- Parents with additional learning needs

-(Parents from a Global majority community group
+- Parents from a Global majority community group

-Young Parents
+- Young Parents

-an o rder to support this, two new services which will be available for tender will focus on iffer for new fathers and care experienced parents to support parent infant ionships.
+In order to support this, two new services which will be available for tender will focus on an offer for new fathers and care experienced parents to support parent infant relationships.

-Integrated Neighbourhood Health and Care: focus on Primary Care and Telford and Wrekin Integrated Place Partnership (TWIPP) Delivery commitments for the next Neighbourhood Working Approach Finalisation of the Telford and Wrekin neighbourhoods 12 months Development of Neighbourhood Profiles to provide intelligence (including data from NHS, Local Authority and Primary Care) Development of Neighbourhood Professional Network Lists Delivery of Neighbourhood Workforce Network Sessions to help support the workers understanding of the neighbourhoods, the assets and who is working there.
-Deliver further pilot areas to undertake targeted multi-disciplinary, proactive preventative approaches utilising predictive analytics.
-Explore the expansion of the role of volunteers in neighbourhood working Theorem the approaches are solved and a long and a Through the new joint commissioning team of the ICB and alongside the LA commissioners ensure neighbourhood approaches are embedded and where appropriate develop a neighbourhood commissioning approach.
-Build on the Energize Shropshire, Telford and Wrekin Donnington Project and apply for Sports England Place Expansion grant.
-Family Hubs: Open the Donnington Family Hub Identify suitable venues for the two remaining Family Hubs Recommission services for 2025-2026 delivery for Family Hubs and compile an annual report - who we have reached/what has been delivered with the Family Hubs.
-Recruitment of fatherhood champions from a range of professional and voluntary areas.
-Continue to link with the development of the Live Well Hubs and the preventative integrated neighbourhood team (INT) developments.
-Live Well Hubs Identify suitable venues for further Live Well Hubs in areas of most need across the Borough Evaluate the Live Well Hub in Madeley Continue to promote the Hubs and develop new innovative ways to ensure residents are aware of the opportunities.
-Integrated Neighbourhood Team approaches Evaluation of the Proactive Care pilot in TELDOC to support further developments of neighbourhood working Re-launch of the Newport and Central PCN Multi-disciplinary Team meetings to support those most in need.
-Deliver further pilot areas to undertake targeted multi-disciplinary, proactive preventative approaches utilising predictive analytics.
-Inequality focus The development of further multi-disciplinary, proactive preventative pilots will be targeting areas of inequality within neighbourhoods using a population health management approach.
-In addition, the neighbourhood working approach will be inclusive of: Health literacy and education programmes to enhance public understanding
+Integrated Neighbourhood Health and Care: focus on Primary Care and Telford and Wrekin Integrated Place Partnership (TWIPP)

+Neighbourhood Working Approach

+- Finalisation of the Telford and Wrekin neighbourhoods - Development of Neighbourhood Profiles to provide intelligence (including data from NHS, Local Authority and Primary Care) - Development of Neighbourhood Professional Network Lists - Delivery of Neighbourhood Workforce Network Sessions to help support the workers understanding of the neighbourhoods, the assets and who is working there. - Deliver further pilot areas to undertake targeted multi-disciplinary, proactive preventative approaches utilising predictive analytics. - Explore the expansion of the role of volunteers in neighbourhood working - Through the new joint commissioning team of the ICB and alongside the LA commissioners ensure neighbourhood approaches are embedded and where appropriate develop a neighbourhood commissioning approach. - Build on the Energize Shropshire, Telford and Wrekin Donnington Project and apply for Sports England Place Expansion grant.

+• Family Hubs:

+- Open the Donnington Family Hub - o Identify suitable venues for the two remaining Family Hubs - Recommission services for 2025-2026 delivery for Family Hubs and compile an annual report - who we have reached/what has been delivered with the Family Hubs. - Recruitment of fatherhood champions from a range of professional and voluntary areas. - Continue to link with the development of the Live Well Hubs and the preventative integrated neighbourhood team (INT) developments.

+• Live Well Hubs

+- Identify suitable venues for further Live Well Hubs in areas of most need across the Borough - Evaluate the Live Well Hub in Madeley - Continue to promote the Hubs and develop new innovative ways to ensure residents are aware of the opportunities.

+Integrated Neighbourhood Team approaches

+- Evaluation of the Proactive Care pilot in TELDOC to support further developments of neighbourhood working - Re-launch of the Newport and Central PCN Multi-disciplinary Team meetings to support those most in need. - Deliver further pilot areas to undertake targeted multi-disciplinary, proactive preventative approaches utilising predictive analytics.

+The development of further multi-disciplinary, proactive preventative pilots will be targeting areas of inequality within neighbourhoods using a population health management approach.

+In addition, the neighbourhood working approach will be inclusive of:

+• Health literacy and education programmes to enhance public understanding

-Digital Inclusion programmes Programmes to specifically reduce health inequalities in the Core20PLUS5.
-Support efforts to increase vaccination rates Community-based programmes for physical activity, healthy eating and smoking cessation Promoting mental well-being including early detection and intervention for mental health issues Support for managing long term conditions such as diabetes, hypertension and respiratory diseases to prevent escalation.
+- Digital Inclusion programmes - Programmes to specifically reduce health inequalities in the Core20PLUS5. - Support efforts to increase vaccination rates - Community-based programmes for physical activity, healthy eating and smoking cessation - Promoting mental well-being including early detection and intervention for mental health issues - Support for managing long term conditions such as diabetes, hypertension and respiratory diseases to prevent escalation.